Murder of Janet March: Murder case

 The next day, Sharp issued another lengthy ruling upholding the murder conviction.
 The trial record, which he was bound to accept, clearly established that Perry initiated his conversation with Postiglione, and the judge was unaware of any case law that suggested being under arrest and transported to await trial was inherently coercive.
 There was thus no Fifth Amendment violation.

 However, he agreed with Perry that his right to counsel had been violated, as he had never been given a full Miranda warning before the conversation took place, and it was not enough for the TCCA to assume that Perry was fully aware of his rights by virtue of having been at one time a practicing attorney.
 "Anyone who watches crime shows on television is likely to be just as aware as March of his right to counsel," Sharp wrote, "but this Court is unaware of any exception to the requirement that a defendant be given a Miranda warning before waiving his right to counsel that applies only to lawyers or those who have watched more than their fair share of Law & Order."

 Nor was Sharp willing to follow the TCCA in finding no Sixth Amendment violation on the grounds that Perry had initiated the conversation or that Postiglione said he did not consider it a formal interrogation.
 The state appellate court, he explained, followed the correct precedents but applied them unreasonably.
 He distinguished those cases from Perry's by observing that in all of them, the defendants had been properly advised of their Miranda rights.
 However, as the TCCA had concluded, this was harmless error since it was just one of many convincing pieces of evidence in the record.

 On the matter of the jailhouse conversations, Sharp discussed the precedents relied on by the TCCA at length.
 While he felt that United States v.
 Bender, which Perry had argued controlled, was more apposite to the facts of Perry's case than the TCCA court had believed, he ultimately agreed with its conclusion that Perry's right to counsel had not been violated.
 The TCCA's reading of the relevant Supreme Court precedents, Massiah v.
 United States and Maine v.
 Moulton, both of which concerned attempts by the government to use undercover agents or informants to elicit incriminating information from an unknowing defendant about a charged offense, was different from how it had been applied in the other case, but not unreasonably so.
-And again, the jailhouse conservations were only one of many pieces of evidence.
+And again, the jailhouse conversations were only one of many pieces of evidence.

 Again, Sharp found no evidence of cumulative error because he had only found one error, and it was harmless.
 In denying the petition, however, he granted a certificate of appealability due to the Sixth Amendment violation he had found.
 Perry filed an appeal before the end of the year.